shoui520/shoui520.github.io/docs/animeworkflow.md

 ### Finding an Anime Streaming Site

 There are many streaming sites available to you in [Resources](https://learnjapanese.moe/resources/#anime), so feel free to check them out there and get a feel for them if you plan to research and find a streaming site that best suits you.
 Some things to consider when looking for an online streaming site should include ensuring the video player actually works.
-Nearly all browser videos can work with this method as long as the site you stream from uses HTML5 video players.
-That isn't difficult to find as HTML5 video is the sole, most widely supported video playback technology as of 2020 for working sites in the absence of Adobe Flash Player. **If you somehow are streaming media with Flash, this method will not work because the Asbplayer site solely detects video elements in HTML5 video players. **Avoid any streaming site using Flash whether you use this method or not since the service is defunct.

 With the important stuff out of the way, let's get to the streaming site recommendation.
 For around a year now, I've been searching for a frequently updated, free streaming site that works for immersion learners.
 This included having soft subtitles/Japanese subtitles option, newly released series, large catalog, updated site, easy to navigate, and free.
 For the most part, many popular anime streaming sites have hardcoded subs while others had server issues too often, slow or outdated sites, paid for access, frequent adblock detection, too many ads, broken pages, etc. at least until this one particular site.
-Eventually, I found an anime streaming site seemed to meet all the criteria and more, and that was [Anime Fever](https://www.animefever.tv/) (animefever.tv).
+Eventually, I found an anime streaming site seemed to meet all the criteria and more, and that was **[Anime Fever](https://www.animefever.tv/)** (animefever.tv).
 Because of this, I recommend this site for anyone looking to watch anime via online streaming.

 ![Image](img/anime1.jpg)

 ![Image](img/anime2.jpg)

-> **Please turn on your adblocker when visiting the site!** Occasionally, it will detect Brave adblocker and will ask you to turn it off.
-Fortunately, it has never detected [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=en) when I used the site.
+!!! tip "Ad-blocker
+	**Please turn on your adblocker when visiting the site!** Do not use any trashy ones like ABP!
+Use [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=en).
+If you are using Brave, then disable their built in ad blocker and use uBlock instead.

 When you visit this site, you will be greeted by a stunning UI and a page of newly released episodes, even as early as the same day that you visited the website.
-Don't believe me?
-Check it for yourself.
 I took the image above on March 20, 2021, the same day episode 11 of Horimiya was released which, as you can see, is the third episode in latest releases in my screenshot.
-Of course, a beautiful site means nothing without a functional player, which this site does have and goes beyond with.
-The subtitles in all the episodes are not hardcoded━meaning they can easily be turned on and off by the viewer━which differs from it's competitors who use hardcoded subs, which are subs that cannot be modified by the viewer.
+The subtitles in all the episodes are not hardcoded, meaning they can easily be turned on and off by the viewer.
+Which differs from it's competitors who use hardcoded subs, which are subs that cannot be modified by the viewer.

 #### Navigating the Streaming Site